 The West Virginia Prosecuting Attorneys Institute provides or facilitates a variety of training to the state's prosecutors, law enforcement officers and others within the criminal justice system.
-The Institute produced or co-sponsored in excess of 63 training dates in 2023.
+The Institute directly produced 47 training dates in 2024.

 1. Regular Prosecutor Seminars